SantaClaas/claas.dev/eleventy/posts/learning webc.md

 This is from the [official eleventy website repository](https://github.com/11ty/11ty-website/blob/ab7c6c064e547b1436b64e87ad37648caeabe515/src/index.webc#L31C1-L49C2).
 Though it is an unfair comparison as it does more than the first example.
-But it illustrates how most examples I could find for looping through posts use custom markup generating JavaScrip.
+But it illustrates how most examples I could find for looping through posts use custom markup generating JavaScript.
 Which for my basic usecase felt icky.

 ### Loop Syntax Gotcha